Avaiga/taipy-gui/doc/extension/README.md

   ```
   npm install
   ```
-  This command with fail with a message indicating that the Taipy GUI 'webapp' directory could not be found if the "TAIPY_GUI_DIR" environment variable was not set properly.
+  This command will fail with a message indicating that the Taipy GUI 'webapp' directory could not be found if the "TAIPY_GUI_DIR" environment variable was not set properly.
 - You can now build the custom element library JavaScript bundle file:
   ```